rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 - `'queue.unbind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.purge', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.delete', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.

-In the future, `queue.delete` and `queue.purge`, could delete the set of shards as a whole, and purge the set of shards as a whole, respectively.